Interesting Weight and Body Composition Data

 I cut carbs on Tuesday this last week (April 5th.
 2022) down to 50 grams or less and have seen dramatic number decreases on my scale.
 Nearly a pound a day.
 But as I mentioned before,, that is not actual weight loss but my body adapting to the low carb PLUS the calorie deficit I have put upon myself.

 I estimate that I am in about a 500-calorie deficit per day, equaling one pound per week.

 I have found that about 500 calories a day allow me to eat enough that I don’t feel starved and yet consistently lose weight THAT STAYS OFF.

 The significant aspect of any weight loss program is that you want to lose fat and either maintain or build muscle.
 You never want to lose muscle, as that is where most metabolism occurs.
 A simple explanation of metabolism is, The process of the body converting food and drink:

 - Into energy.

 - Into protein as the building blocks.

 - Excretion of waste products.

-For example, your daily need to maintain your body weight is 2500 calories a day.
-You go on a diet and only eat 1200 (I have twice done 800) calories a day, you will definitely lose REAL weight but three bad things happen.
+For example, if your daily needs, to maintain your body weight is 2500 calories a day.
+Then you go on a diet and only eat 1200 (I have twice done 800) calories a day, you will definitely lose REAL weight but three bad things happen.